wp-plugins/goodbye-captcha/readme.txt

 == Screenshots ==
 1. GoodBye Captcha settings are available trough Settings menu.
 2. In GoodBye Captcha settings page, activate the plugin for the preferred forms.
+3. GoodBye Captcha Pro - Default Page.
+Activate the plugin for the standard WordPress forms and activate your license in order to get the latest GoodBye Captcha PRO updates.
+4. GoodBye Captcha Pro - JetPack Page.
+Activate the plugin for JetPack Comments Form feature and/or for Contact Form feature.
+5. GoodBye Captcha Pro - BuddyPress Page.
+Activate the plugin for Buddy Press registration form or for Buddy Press Login form.
+6. GoodBye Captcha Pro - Popular Forms Page.
+Activate the plugin for Contact Form 7 and/or Formidable Forms.

 == Upgrade Notice ==
 BuddyPress integration issue fixed